 What do we know about Devil’s Claw

 Finally, the substances that lower uric acid in Devil’s claw are called harpagosides, which are anti-inflammatory substances.
 I’ve never experimented with Devil’s Claw, if you have and have found success; please make sure to comment below about your personal experience.
 Make sure to talk to your doctor before taking it.
-You can buy Devil’s Claw in any health food store; usually people like to take it in the form of capsules (as an extract) 2-3 times daily.
-For your information, Devil’s Claw is also a key ingredient inside my proprietary blend which is sold as a dietary supplement on Amazon called NutriGout.
-Make sure to check it out!
+You can buy Devil’s Claw in any health food store; usually people like to take it in the form of capsules (as an extract) 2-3 times daily found on Amazon.

 Posted by Spiro Koulouris